nailauiuxdesign/nailauiuxdesign/README.md

 - 🎓 Learning **GenAI, Agentic AI, ML, and Python** with a focus on real-world applications
 - 🛠️ Participating in hackathons (recently built **AutoBackend.AI** & **NatureTrace**)
 - 🌱 Exploring **Streamlit apps**, **Generative AI**, and **AI Agents**
-- 🎨 Building intuitive, user-friendly interfaces powered by AI
+- 🎨 Building Creative AI Apps that blend code + design
+- 📫 How to reach me: [Naila Sadia LinkedIn](https://www.linkedin.com/in/nailasuiuxdesign/)

 ---

-## 🧠 Interests

-- Generative AI & Agentic Workflows
-- Data Visualization & Analytics
-- Educational and Impact-driven Tech
-- Creative AI Apps that blend code + design

----

-## 🌟 Recent Projects

-### NatureTrace – Wildlife Recognition & Storytelling Platform
-An intelligent animal recognition app that uses AI to recognize animals and display analytics. [🔗 NatureTrace](https://github.com/FloraWebDesigner/2025_NatureTrace-Python)

-### AutoBackend.ai – Generate Hono Backend from API Specs
-Instant backend generation from OpenAPI specs an AI-powered tool. [🔗 AutoBackend.AI](https://github.com/nailauiuxdesign/autobackend.ai_web)

----

-## 📫 Let’s Connect!

-- How to reach me: [Naila Sadia LinkedIn](https://www.linkedin.com/in/nailasuiuxdesign/)

----

 ## 💡 Fun Fact

+Learning is a lifelong journey and hackathons are the best crash courses in real-world tech.
 I spend my free time expanding my knowledge and learning new technologies to discover what clicks most with me.
-Learning is a lifelong journey and hackathons are the best crash courses in real-world tech! 🚀

 ---